zahta/deep-learning/README.md

 ---
-# My path to Deep Learning
+# My path to deep learning

 :bulb: **The best way to predict the future is to create it. `Alan Kay`**

-In this repository, I am going to write some of my experiences in studying Deep learning.
+In this repository, I am going to write some of my experiences in studying deep learning.
 Also, I have included some good resources and some of my exercises and educational projects.

 ---